aravind-sadharani/chandraveena/src/blog/r23-veena-vani-shuddha-sarang/index.md

 ---
 title: "Veena and Vani - A musical conversation in Raga Shuddha Sarang"
 date: 2022-04-03
-image: "../../../images/"
+image: "../../../images/ytthumb-shuddha-sarang-duet.png"
 description: "Vocal and Veena have been partners in music since Vedic times.
 Here we present a Veena-Vocal jugalbandhi(duet) in Raga Shuddha Sarang - a Raga Alapana consisting of Alap, Jod and Jhala also known as Alapana and Tanam."
 ---

 <you-tube videoid="6YdAbobD1js"></you-tube>
 <br>

-You may have already read an introduction to the tradition of Vocal-Veena performing together in our earlier presentation of Veena-Vani duet.
-In case you missed it, you can read about it in our rendition of [Raga Bhimpalasi](/blog/r11-veena-vani-bhimpalasi).
-In Indian classical music tradition, it has been said that a complete musician is one where the Vocalist is trained on Veena, and a Vainkia is trained in Vocal.
-This is based on the principle that by this process - a vocalist imbibes the best practices of *tanktrakari* (instrumental traits) in his/her voice, and a Vainika imbibes the best practices of *Gayaki* (vocal traits) on Veena.
-While this practice was common across Indian traditions, currently, only a few schools of music in Dhrupad still practice this tradition.
+Indian Classical music has a time-honoured tradition of vocals and veena performing together.
+You may have already read about it during our earlier presentation of Veena-Vani duet in [Raga Bhimpalasi](/blog/r11-veena-vani-bhimpalasi).

+It has been said that an Indian Classical musician's training is complete when as a vocalist they are trained on a veena, or as a *Vainika* (veena player) they are trained in vocals.
+In other words, a vocalist ought to imbibe the best practices of *Tantrakari* (instrumental traits) in their voice, and a Vainika ought to imbibe the best practices of *Gayaki* (vocal traits) on Veena.
+While this practice used to be common across Indian traditions, only a few schools of music in Dhrupad still follow it.

-In this session, we present a Chandraveena - Vocal duet in Raga Shuddha Sarang.
-Here we present Raga Alapana, consisting of Alap and Jod, also known as Alapana and Tanam.
+In this session, we present a Chandraveena - Vocal duet in *Raga Shuddha Sarang*.
+We present a Raga Alapana, consisting of Alap and Jod, also known as Alapana and Tanam.

 We are pleased to feature Aparna Shastri on vocals.
 She is a trained vocalist under master vocalist late Ustad Zia Fariduddin Dagar.
 She has also received guidance from Pandit Uday Bhawalkar and Ustad Mohi Bahauddin Dagar.

-As two musicians trained in the same school of music, we understand the structure and the flow of music so as to present a unified music - rather than as two musicians presenting an independent versions of the Raga.
-Another point to note is that: as a Vainika performing with a Vocalist, I have to adapt to the singing style so that we complement each other.
-To contrast this: you can also hear my solo version of [Raga Shuddha Sarang](/blog/r8-shuddha-sarang).
-While you will find similarities in the structure of the presentation, as a soloist, I take full advantage of the range of my instrument, and every instrumental technique available to me.
-However, here, we feed each other ideas, take off from where the other leaves, complete the phrases started by the other etc. It is literally a *Sangeet Samvad* (a musical conversation) between two musicians.
-And thats where lies the true beauty in a duet.
+As two musicians trained in the same school of music, we understand the structure and the flow of music so as to present a unified music - rather than as two musicians presenting independent versions of the Raga.
+Another point to note is that as a Vainika performing with a Vocalist, I have to adapt to the singing style so that we complement each other.

+To contrast this, you can also hear my solo version of [Raga Shuddha Sarang](/blog/r8-shuddha-sarang).
+While you will find similarities in the structure of the presentation, as a soloist, I can take full advantage of the range of my instrument, and every instrumental technique available to me.

+However, here, we feed off each other ideas, pick up from where the other leaves, completing their phrases and so on.
+It is meant to be a *Sangeet Samvad* (a musical conversation).
+Hope we have captured the true spirit of a duet.
 Enjoy the music!

 ## Program Notes